"Flame Core Online"

 The mighty Scorch, or "Papa Scorch" as the community likes to call it, was one of the first new Titans to be revealed for Titanfall 2.
 With its arsenal of fire-based attacks Scorch is perfect for area-control and a fan-favourite among players.
 Like Legion, it is based on the heavy Ogre class from the first Titanfall.
 Accordingly, Scorch features a bulky overall shape as well as a hefty backpack with numerous boosters to give him the necessary mobility.
 All of this makes for a varied LEGO® build, though some elements were rather difficult to address.

 Scorch's eyes, or the glowing dots on the cockpit, were another difficult detail.
 I initially thought about painting a LEGO® piece in a similar fashion to the way Tone was built.
-However, I ultimately found an official LEGO® with a print (Part-ID: 2654pb004), which was similar enough to the eyes' design.
+However, I ultimately found an official LEGO® part with a print (Part-ID: 2654pb004), which was similar enough to the eyes' design.
 All other detailed parts, like the ones on his chest and knees, are official LEGO® pieces as well.

 Welcome to Angel City